 Ms. Fisher opened a webpage and showed them some pictures.

 “Not all artworks need to have clear lines.
-Claude Monet, he’s a master artist.
+Claude Monet was a great artist.
 All his artworks are masterpieces.
-People pay lot of money to buy them,”
+People pay a lot of money to buy them,”

 She showed them a beautiful painting by Claude Monet.
 White lilies and flowers floating in a light purple pond.
-Ms. Fisher zoomed in to the picture, and as the they got closer, you couldn’t quite tell what the shapes were anymore.
+Ms. Fisher zoomed in on the picture, and at some point, you couldn’t quite tell what the shapes were anymore.
 It just looked like blobs of color.

 “Now what does that remind you of?”